 Growing up in Germany I spent many weekends conducting experiments with my dad who is a physicist.
 My brother and I would look on as he demonstrated home creations such as self-made rockets powered by pressure and pendulums attached to the kitchen ceiling.
 We would then investigate the theories.
 I guess it was because of these experiences that I always enjoyed maths at school.

 Weirdly it was at a conference in the Netherlands that I found my way to Australia.
-I gave my first scientific presentation in front of an international audience and afterwards Professor Terry Speed, a leading Australian statistician and winner of the 2013 Prime Minister’s Prize for Science, based at the Walter and Eliza Hall Institute (WEHI), approached me with a job offer.
+I gave my first scientific presentation in front of an international audience and afterwards I was approached with a job offer from the Walter and Eliza Hall Institute (WEHI).
 Which is how I ended up where I am today.

 My work at WEHI explores how genes are expressed in the human brain throughout development – from foetus to old age.
 The brain is an organ that undergoes a tremendous amount of change throughout a person’s lifetime and using gene expression we can start to understand why and how these changes happen.
 This is important because many diseases originating in the brain, such as mental illness and neurological disorders, manifest because of misregulation of genes during brain development.